Updated: Jan 15, 2022

 Moreover, your actions as a consequence are carefully directed.
 The discipline that emanates from your body and mind ultimately serves your soul.

 During Sadhana, you create a constant level of energy and the willingness to face the day.
-In addition, you create potential for perseverance and build willpower, confidence, and the ability to concentrate.
+In addition, you create the potential for perseverance and build willpower, confidence, and the ability to concentrate.

 Finally, your spiritual practice also provides you with spiritual fitness.
 A certain, steady level of consciousness is maintained, which in turn, elevates other souls around you.